 If a student does not report to school the SEVIS record is terminated within 30 days of the program start date.

 Please read the Transfer Document Checklist for important details.
-The information is available on IEC’s website: (www.linguaschool.us), or at the Main office of either location.
+The information is available on IEC’s website: (www.linguachi.com), or at the Main office of either location.

 EMPLOYMENT